JackDca/Mailpilewiki/Troubleshooting.md

 Older versions did not override `python2`.
 The `mp` script specifies `python2` as its interpreter.
 So with old versions of virtualenv, when your shell invokes `python2` it runs outside of the virtualenv and without your dependencies.

 [#1106](https://github.com/mailpile/Mailpile/issues/1106) shows the fix on Ubuntu 12.04

 ---

+## Notification messages are acting wonky

+There are cases when a notifications from a completed or uncompleted task keep popping up in your screen.
+You can try running the following command from Mailpile's CLI:

+`mailpile> eventlog/cancel all`

+If you feel confident reading debugging messages, you can also try running the following to see if it leads to any clues:

+`mailpile> eventlog/watch`

+---